@font-face{ font-family: Times New Roman; }

 A chibi-er verison of Kuelaynleoui

-When he had the words to describe his origin, Kuelaynleoui spread the story of Lynux's creation of the Itkyfs among them, and he was revered for, “All he’d done for them.” this is when he started thinking about what to do with his opportunities; he remembered his goal to dethrone God which he had failed to do.
+When he had the words to describe his origin, Kuelaynleoui spread the story of Lynux's creation of the Itkyfs among them, and he was revered for, “All he’d done for them.”
+This is when he started thinking about what to do with his opportunities; he remembered his goal to dethrone God which he had failed to do.
 The second best thing to that was ruling over the people.
 After Lynux's exile from divinity and godhood, he felt intense and debilitating inferiority, after taking up a mortal body that could feel.
 This would bring him that sense of authority, superiority, and control over both himself, the inferior version of himself he hates, and his society and people.
 He would never fail again.
 And after a long while of proving himself capable of managing the people through … managing them, and their newfound unceasing reverence, they made him sovereign of their society.

 Following his coronation, he would slowly build up the trading affairs for the group of Iktyfs, provide a stable economy and government, and claimed territory over as much of the continent as he could.
 This continent was named, 'Ksij-En' .
 In Iktjkis, the word "Ksij" means God, which is also used as a pronoun and name for him aside from Lynux, which you are not allowed to call him (for reasons explained more in-depth in his profile.)
 The word that comes after Ksij, "En", means continent.
 So basically, this group of Iktyfs evolved into a strong, heavily-populated continent-country named Ksij-En, or "God('s) Continent."